Learn Java Easy. Chapter 14 Exercises

 }

 Exercise 10.
-Write a Program that writes an employee’s data (Name, Age, and Position) to a file.
-Then the Program will read this data and display it on the screen.
+Write a program that writes the data of a worker (Name, Age, and Position) to a file.
+Then, the program will read this data and display it on the screen.

 Solution: